Arts and Humanities

 Susan Pfau Yeager (Chair)

 Susan Pfau Yeager has been performing professionally for over 20 years all over the world.
 She toured extensively in Europe as Christine in Phantom and in Canada as a soloist in Andrew Lloyd Weber: Music of the Night.
 Here, in the States, Susan has been seen in such shows as The Hunchback of Notre Dame (NY Workshop), A Little Night Music, Forbidden Broadway, 7 Brides for 7 Brothers, Du Barry was a Lady(Broadway), Hot n’ Cole, and Candide to name a few.
 She appeared in Tiptoes as part of the Gershwin Celebration at Carnegie Hall and in Stephen Schwartz’ Children of Eden (She is featured on the cast recording).
 Other recordings include Indianapolis Symphony Orchestra Yuletide Recording 2004 with Sandi Patty and Daniel Rodriguez as well as Stephen Sondheim’s The Frogs.
 Susan was noted in The New York Times for her performance in Gay Divorce at Carnegie Hall and for her “strong portrayal of Bathsheba” in The Eternal Road at Avery Fisher Hall.
 Since moving to Ardmore, Susan has been busy directing for Ardmore Little Theatre.
-Her directing credits include Spamalot, Young Frankenstein, 9 to 5, Bye Bye Birdie, Jekyll & Hyde, Smokey Joe’s Cafe, and Cinderella.
+Her directing credits include Spamalot, Young Frankenstein, 9 to 5, Bye Bye Birdie, Jekyll & Hyde, Smokey Joe’s Cafe, Annie Get Your Gun, Wizard of Oz and Cinderella.
 She was the music director for Hairspray and Evita.
-Susan also co-directed Music Man, Into the Woods and Fiddler On the Roof at Dickson Summer Community Theatre.
 In April 2013, she created Noel Productions, Inc. a professional theatre company in Ardmore.
 Through Noel Productions, Inc., Susan produced, wrote, directed and performed in Noël: A Celebration of Christmas 2013 as well as The Life That Late I Led - A One Woman Show about her life and career in Show business.
-She is the owner of Susan Pfau Yeager Studios, located in the Ardmoreite Building, where she was teaching masterclasses, voice lessons and acting class before she was hired by Murray State College as the Chair of the Arts and Humanities Division.
+She is the owner of Susan Pfau Yeager Studios, and is the co-owner of Marvin's Place Art Gallery both located in Ardmore's Depot District.
+In 2015, Susan was hired by Murray State College as the Chair of the Arts & Humanities Division.
 She earned her Bachelor of Music Degree at Arizona State University, and her Master of Music Degree and Artist Diploma at the Cincinnati Conservatory of Music.
 Susan is a proud member of Actor’s Equity.

 D. Alan Burris